The guiding principles in the management of constipation

 Choosing the right laxative for your child will depend on the individual features of his constipation, his age, and the circumstances at the onset of the problem.

 The response to your intervention needs to be followed up closely, and adjustments will be made based on initial results.
 Doses are adjusted up or down, bulking agents experimented with, and toileting routines instituted with sensitivity, avoiding any coercion or unnecessary stress.
 Flexibility – the ability to change course and to adjust agents and amounts – is key to the judicious use of laxatives.

 Recognizing the presentations of constipation in children and intervening early goes a long way, and helps avoid the frustrations and power plays that can arise between parents and children during this crucial stage of their development.

-Adapted from IFFGD Publication #828 by Joseph Levy, MD and Diana Volpert, MD, Division of Pediatric Gastroenterology, Children’s Hospital of NY-Presbyterian, New York, NY, Columbia University Medical Center.
+Adapted from IFFGD Publication: Laxatives: A Parent’s Guide to the Successful Management of Constipation in Children #828 by Joseph Levy, MD and Diana Volpert, MD, Division of Pediatric Gastroenterology, Children’s Hospital of NY-Presbyterian, New York, NY, Columbia University Medical Center.